madeofpendletonwool/PinePods/completed_todos.md

 - [ ] Add pinepods news feed to any admin rather than hard id of 2
 - [x] Fix recent episodes so it handles incompletes better
 - [ ] Check mark episode complete on episode page
+- [ ] Uncomplete/complete - and in prog episode sorting on episode_layout page
+- [ ] Add completed icon and in prog info to episodes on episode_layout page
+- [ ] Check for and fix issues with refreshing again on every page
+- [ ] Fix issue with episodes page opening when clicking show notes while on episodes page already
+- [ ] Fix issues with ability to open episode_layout page from episode page.
+That includes whether the podcast is added or not

 Version 0.7.2